anymoto/service_status/README.md

 Litmus Status is a Ruby on Rails application that informs customers of whether Litmus is up or down along with a number of time stamped status messages.

-In order to run the application locally, follow these steps:
+## Running the application locally

 * Clone this repository:
 ```